-The aerial shoots are slender, generally erect but maybe pendent in epiphytes (P. flaccidum).
-They are perennial and become shrubby, by repeated dichotomies, and sometimes obtain a height up to one meter.
+The aerial shoots are slender, generally erect but maybe pendant in epiphytes (P. flaccidum).
+They are perennial and become shrubby, by repeated dichotomies, and sometimes obtain a height of up to one meter.

-The aerial axis may be cylindrical at base, furrowed on the upper parts, but some what flattened with these Longitudinal ridges at the top.
+The aerial axis may be cylindrical at the base, furrowed on the upper parts, but somewhat flattened with these Longitudinal ridges at the top.

-The basal part of the aerial axis are smooth but the distal part became small, scaly appendages and synangia.
+The basal part of the aerial axis is smooth but the distal part became small, scaly appendages and synangia.